slevithan/regex/README.md

 ## ⚡ Performance

 `regex` transpiles its input to native `RegExp` instances.
-Therefore regexes created by `regex` perform just as fast as native regular expressions. `regex` can also be used as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex), avoiding the tiny overhead of transpiling at runtime.
+Therefore regexes created by `regex` perform just as fast as native regular expressions.
+It can also be used as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex), avoiding the tiny overhead of transpiling at runtime.

 For regexes that rely on or have the potential to trigger heavy backtracking, you can dramatically improve beyond native performance via the [atomic groups](#atomic-groups) feature built into `regex`.